Domino-Blockchain/domichain/docs/src/validator/get-started/setup-a-validator.md

 su - sol
 ```

-## Install The Solana CLI on Remote Machine
+## Install The Domichain CLI on Remote Machine

-Your remote machine will need the Solana cli installed to run the validator software.
-Refer again to [Solana's Install Tool](../../cli/install-solana-cli-tools#use-solanas-install-tool) or [build from source](../../cli/install-solana-cli-tools#build-from-source).
+Your remote machine will need the Domichain cli installed to run the validator software.
+Refer again to [Domichain's Install Tool](../../cli/install-solana-cli-tools#use-solanas-install-tool) or [build from source](../../cli/install-solana-cli-tools#build-from-source).
 It is best for operators to build from source rather than using the pre built binaries.

 ## Create A Validator Startup Script